prestodb/presto/presto-docs/src/main/sphinx/spi/api.rst

 Plugin
 ---------------------

-The plugin interface is a good place to start to understand the Presto SPI.
-This interface provides a mechanism for setting optional configuration.
-This is configuration that is going to be passed in via a catalog configuration file and it is your connector's ability to keep track of additional configuration that is specific to your connector.
+The plugin interface is a good place starting for developers looking to understand the Presto SPI.
+This interface provides a mechanism for setting optional configuration - configuration passed in via a catalog configuration file.
+Your connector's ability to keep track of this additional configuration that is specific to your connector is housed in this Plugin implementation.
 For example, if your connector is connecting to a relational database, this is where you would keep track of configuration parameters that point to specific ports or host names.

 The getServices() method is a top-level function that Presto calls to retrieve a ConnectorFactory when Presto is ready to create an instance